alecive/alecive.github.io/_posts/2016-01-25-2016SpringProjects.md

 # Prerequisites

+All of these prerequisites are not mandatory but helpful: they can be learned on the fly, but a prior familiarity with the topics will surely kick off the projects faster.

  * C++/Python development skills
  * Git/versioning systems (not mandatory, they can be learned on the go)
- * Basic knowledge of kinematics, computer vision, robotics
+ * Basic knowledge of kinematics, computer vision, robotics, control, machine learning
  * Linux knowledge would be helpful (all the Baxter code runs on Ubuntu 14.04)
+ * ROS

 # Expected results